-HOW DID YOU FIRST GET INTERESTED IN THE ASPHALT / EMULSIONS INDUSTRY?
+HOW DID YOU FIRST GET INTERESTED IN THE ASPHALT INDUSTRY?

 I became a licensed civil engineer at Mississippi State.
-Right out of college, I worked for the Mississippi Department of Transportation testing asphalt.
+Then, right out of college, I worked for the Mississippi Department of Transportation testing asphalt.
 That’s where my love for roadwork and construction began.
 From there, I went on to work for Chevron and learned another angle of the business – getting materials to refineries.
-I left Chevron when a former professor of mine called me back to pursue graduate work.
-I completed my Masters in Engineering and spent the next 12-13 years working for DuPont.
-Through a variety of roles there, I developed a passion for managing operations.
-My earlier interest in asphalt merged with my operations experience when Brittany approached me to work for Blacklidge.
-You could say I’ve come full circle with the industry – it’s been great to reconnect with the DOT after all those years.
+I left Chevron to complete my Master’s in Engineering and spent the next 12-13 years working for DuPont in a variety of roles.
+You could say I’ve come full circle with the industry.

-I am the Chief Client Officer at Blacklidge but I wear many hats, and honestly I wouldn’t have it any other way.
-I feel like everything I have done previously in my career has prepared me for this job.
-I use my operations experience, civil engineering background, facility planning expertise and more to build a safer, more efficient working environment.
+I wear many hats and, honestly, I wouldn’t have it any other way.
+I use my operations experience, civil engineering background, facility planning expertise and more to facilitate an innovative environment at Blacklidge.
 I am honored to be a part of an incredible leadership team that is focused on making a great company, even better.